- Leaflets should stand out

 - What you should consider before you begin writing

 Leaflets are a kind of open letter or postcard, designed to be given to people, either by hand or by post, inserted in local newspapers for distribution, or left in venues such as shops, restaurants or libraries – indeed anywhere where they will catch someone’s eye.

-An attractive and well-crafted leaflet gives you credibility and helps you promote your church and market your project as a cause worth supporting.
-It delivers useful, reusable information, giving you the chance to put across your argument and draw attention to your church.
+An attractive and well-crafted leaflet gives you credibility and helps you promote your business and market your project as a cause worth supporting.
+It delivers useful, reusable information, giving you the chance to put across your argument and draw attention to your business.
 A leaflet gives you space to present your ideas clearly with graphical impact.

 People may take your leaflet home with them, where they have more time to absorb to your message and to keep a visual reminder of it.
 Once distributed, your leaflet may be passed on to other readers, widening its impact still further.

 Use an eye-catching design.
 Well-produced leaflets can be highly effective, as they are the first contact many people will have with your campaign.

 The size and shape of the leaflet will greatly influence its success.
 If it can’t fit easily into a pocket or a bag, it may be thrown away.

 Most leaflets start life as sheets of A4 paper.
 Folded in half it becomes A5 and folded in half again it becomes A6.
 A4 can also be easily folded into three.

 Leaflets may seem suitable for audiences who don’t read much .
 However, the text must always be well-written, enabling people to make informed judgments quickly.
 Always aim for clarity, quality and strong argument.